 The above observations are an average of the best results that I obtained with several amplifier- and cable combinations.
 I won’t report on all the variations tried, instead I will highlight only the most interesting combinations.

 Rowland Concerto + Viva Verona XL

-First amps that the Unos were tried with were the Viva Verona XL Single Ended Triode mono poweramps, in combination with the Jeff Rowland Concerto preamp.
+The first amps with which I tried the Unos were tried with were the Viva Verona XL Single-Ended Triode mono power amps, in combination with the Jeff Rowland Concerto preamp.
 This results in a very lively and upbeat sound with lots of PRAT.
 It’s a very “rocky” sound.
 The soundstage is seemingly always huge but the Vivas certainly do not hinder this.
 They do have a little “transistor-character” in them, they do sound nicely dimensional and really do breathe, but they have no obvious tube sound.
 Bass is not woolly, midrange is not creamy and treble is not particularly airy or fluid.
-Resolution also is below average.
-What’s more, the Avant Garde’s midrange peakyness is most obvious with the Veronas and they seem to add some extra peaks and throughs in the frequency range landscape.
+The resolution also is below average.
+What’s more, the Avant Garde’s midrange peakiness is most obvious with the Veronas and they seem to add some extra peaks and throughs in the frequency range landscape.
 Still, because of the sheer enthusiasm, this is an enjoyable sound.